custom-terraform-aws-modules/network/README.md

 ## Contributing

-In order for an efficient CI workflow copy the `pre-commit` git hook from `.github/hooks` into your local `.git/hooks`.
+In order for a seamless CI workflow copy the `pre-commit` git hook from `.github/hooks` into your local `.git/hooks`.
 The hook formats the terraform code automatically before each commit.

 ```bash
 cp ./.github/hooks/pre-commit ./.git/hooks/pre-commit